Rude Tube

+Format

-FormatRude Tube is a clip show with the majority of episodes formatted as a run-down of the 'top internet viral videos', usually with either 100 or 50 clips per episode although the first series presented by Matt Kirshen only had 20 clips per half-hour episode.
-Episodes are usually interspersed with interview clips of the viral videos' creators and stars.
+Rude Tube is a clip show with the majority of episodes formatted as a run-down of the "top internet viral videos", usually with either 100 or 50 clips per episode, although the first series presented by Matt Kirshen only had 20 clips per half-hour episode.
+Episodes are usually interspersed with interview clips with the viral videos' creators and stars.

-Most episodes of Rude Tube are themed, with titles to date including Epic Fails, Rude Tunes, Utter Pranks, Extreme Rides, Daft Stunts, Rude 'lympics, Kick-Ass Animals and Gods of Geek.
-A New Year special episodes have been broadcast in early January from 2009 to 2015.
-Christmas special episodes were broadcast in December 2011, 2012, 2013, 2014 and 2015.
+Most episodes of Rude Tube are themed, with titles including "Animal Madness", "Epic Fails", "Rude Tunes", "Viral Ads", "Utter Pranks", "Extreme Rides", "Daft Stunts", "Rude 'lympics", "Kick-Ass Animals" and "Gods of Geek".
+New Year special episodes were broadcast in early January from 2009 to 2015.
+Christmas special episodes were broadcast in December from 2011 to 2015.

 A 20-episode spin-off series, Rude(ish) Tube, was first shown on E4 in 2012 and then received an additional series.